architect-team/arcctl/README.md

 For developers, infrastructure and CI/CD is a nuisance.
 Once it "works on my machine", cloud applications should be able to run anywhere.
 Docker and containers have made that true for application runtimes, but developers still spend too much time writing CI workflows and IaC templates.
 That's why we created the [component framework](./src/components/).

-Components are 100% portable, cloud-agnostic application bundles that can be run anywhere and always deploy everything they need to run.
-Creating a component doesn't require developers to learn any infrastructure, and instead focuses on the details they already know about their applications: What database(s) does it need?
+Components are application bundles that can be run anywhere and always deploy everything they need to run.
+Creating a component doesn't require developers to learn any cloud infrastructure, and instead focuses on the details they already know about their applications: What database(s) does it need?
 What APIs does it connect to?
-What events does it subscribe to, and more.
+What APIs does it expose, and more.
 By cataloging the application's _dependencies_, Architect is able to guarantee the existance of those dependencies every time the component is deployed.
 If they can't be found, Architect will deploy those too!

 ### Key features